 Reviews also are designed to support and inform the University’s strategic direction, policies and systems, and to maintain its adherence to HESF Threshold Standards and relevant professional/industry accreditation standards.

 The HESF Threshold Standards (2015) require under section 5.3 that all accredited (programs) of study are subject to periodic comprehensive reviews that are overseen by peak academic governance processes and include external referencing or other benchmarking activities.

-The outcomes of Reviews are reported to Academic Board as the peak academic body, and where there are non-academic issues they are sent to VCE.
-Program Reviews are held every 5 years and Academic, and other Unit Reviews are held every 7 years.
+The outcomes of Reviews are reported to Academic Board as the peak academic body, and where there are non-academic issues these are reported to VCE.
+Program Reviews are held every five years with Academic Unit, and Other Academic Unit Reviews are held every seven years.

 An evaluation of the effectiveness of institutional reviews and improvement of academic activities are required under Clause 6.3.2g, which the University meets through the development and monitoring of Review Implementation Plans.